|

 Sounded like fun to us, so we made a list of songs to consider.
 Each guy

-took the list and put check marks next to the songs he thought were a good
+took the list and put check marks next to the songs he thought were a

-the original and which to mangle beyond recognition….
+to the original and which to mangle beyond recognition….

 Hiroshi Kuse asked us to record a covers album and we thought it would be